aletts54/DATA_ENGINEERING_ETL/README.md

 Then you can go to your localhost on port 8000 http://127.0.0.1:8000/ to try the application.
 Firewalls, networks configurations or even docker could make the application not run or fail.

-If you have problems running the docker image as it was made with an ARM Docker Image and not a x86 one I suggest to build one like this:
+If you have problems running the docker image as it was made with an ARM Docker Image and not a x86 one I suggest to build one like this or I can help you to build one:

 **Building own docker image**